9th June 2025

 OFFICIAL BUSINESS OF THE COUNCIL

-It was proposed by Cllr Wilson and seconded by Cllr Mrs Hopkins that they accept the apologies and reasons for absence.
+It was proposed by Cllr Mrs Hopkins and seconded by Cllr Sanders that they accept the apology and reason for absence.

 All agreed.
 Carried.